 - Ecology has revised WAC 173-160 and WAC 173-162 (the construction and

 licensing rules).
 As part of the changes to the licensing rule, all

-Continuing Education classes must be given by a Preferred Provider.
+Continuing Education classes must be given by a CEU Provider.

 Approved Continuing Education Courses

 Listings of approved continuing education courses

 (updated as new courses